mmbman/Katagiri/index.md

 - [**Zen Forms and Ceremonies**](zen-forms)
 - [**Miscellaneous Talks**](miscellaneous)

-These lists will be updated as talks are transcribed.
 Readers should be aware that the topics above come up in many places within Katagiri Roshi’s talks, not just within these series.

 Please note that these transcripts are a continuing work in progress.
 Corrections and improvements are made on an ongoing basis.
+Talks are added regularly.

 Katagiri Roshi’s talks are used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).